-With a few taps on your phone, your personal image and message are converted into a physical letter.
-Your letter is then printed and shipped to your hero’s base, just in time for mail call.
-Sending letters to basic training has never been so quick or easy!
+That's why we've made it incredibly simple for you to send physical letters to your service member.
+With just a few taps on your phone, your personal image and message are transformed into a beautifully printed letter and shipped to your loved one's location, arriving just in time for mail call.
+Never before has sending letters to basic training been so quick and easy!

 At Sandboxx, we employ a consistent “5-Check” process for each Letter that we send to ensure that the words you type and the pictures you take get delivered to your loved one worry-free.

 Here’s what you should expect the next time you use Sandboxx to send a Letter to your recruit or service member.